jonaskay/flashover-middleman/source/content/weekly/2020-03-05-prototypes-low-to-high-fidelity.html.markdown

 Why start with low-fidelity?
 As a designer, why shouldn't you try to express your vision in as much detail as possible?

 Au says that in the early stages of a software project, high-fidelity prototypes make teams focus on the wrong things and communicate clarity that's not actually there.
 Early stage conversations should revolve around high-level concepts like values and priorities.
-But when teams huddle around high-fidelity mockups, they start discussing the UI details presented to them – not vision and meaning.
+But when teams huddle around high-fidelity mockups, they start discussing the UI details presented to them—not vision and meaning.

 Au herself learned that an architect agency who she was a client of sometimes hides high-fidelity drawings from their clients.
 The agency presents them instead with low-fidelity sketches in order to manage expectations and help clients focus on the right things at the right time.